SushmaSreedharan/TourApp/README.md

 "Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise."

+Why is it important to keep logs of various activities associated with your web app?

+1. To identify who is using the application
+2. Whether that person is authorized to use it
+3. To know how they use the web application

 ### (d)